 Residence Halls.
 Residence halls are located on the east and west sides of campus.
 Students may choose from a variety of housing options.
 Most halls are air-conditioned.

 Students with 30 or more UCM-accepted credit hours or those over 21 years old may live in upper-class housing.
 Residence hall accommodations offer the student convenience, opportunities for involvement and a variety of choices.
 Residence hall agreements are for a full academic year.
 Single rooms are limited and available at an additional cost.

 In the residence halls, students in each pair (suite) of rooms share a private bath.
 Each student room has cable television capability and wired and wireless Internet access.
 All rooms are furnished with desks, beds, mattresses, chairs, draperies or blinds, a chest of drawers and mirror.
 However, residents may bring additional items to make their rooms more home-like.
-Residents have ready and free access to washers and dryers.
+Residents have ready access to washers and dryers.
 Mail is delivered regularly to the main desk at each residence hall.
 Lounge areas and recreation facilities are open to all residents.
 Residence hall study areas provide a quiet place for reading and study.

 The university tries to honor student preferences in housing assignments.
 Room changes will be permitted beginning on designated dates during the first part of each semester.
 Housing agreements for students who do not check in are canceled after 5 p.m. on the first day of classes, unless students have made arrangements to arrive late.